ashmi11111/Retail-Rocket-E-commerce-Dataset/README.md

-# E-Commerce Funnel Analysis: Identifying Drop-Offs and Revenue Oppurtunities
+# E-Commerce Funnel Analysis: Identifying Drop-Offs and Revenue Opportunities

 ## **Overview**.
 This project analyzes user behavior on an e-commerce platform to understand where and why customers drop off between browsing and purchasing.
-Using the RetailRocket dataset ~2.7M anonymized user events spanning 4.5 months, I reconstruct the view to add-tocart to purchase funnel, segment it to find where conversion breaks down, and translate the findings into concrete recommendations.
+Using the RetailRocket dataset ~2.7M anonymized user events spanning 4.5 months, I reconstruct the view to add-to-cart to purchase funnel, segment it to find where conversion breaks down, and translate the findings into concrete recommendations.

 ### **Business Question**